-Indian Standard Codes are the minimum set of requirements set up by experts of the Bureau of Indian Standards (BIS) to design, construct, alteration & maintenance of buildings.
-These codes specify minimum requirements and maximum allowable limits to safeguard public interest such as sanitation, health & safety of the occupants.
+Indian Standard Codes are the minimum set of requirements set up by experts to design, construct, alteration & maintenance buildings.
 It addresses most important concerns such as safety against earthquakes & other natural forces such as wind, water, and fire.

 These codes help us "build right" the first time when it matters the most.
 Since safety is of utmost importance, they are developed by experts through a convolutive process.
 These codes are reviewed & updated as new developments in the building design process are accommodated.